KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 Domicile Rule 3C

-• The candidate and either of the parent’s mother tongue should be Kannada, Tulu or Kodava and either of the parents was domiciled in the state of Karnataka, such candidate should have passed the qualifying examination from a University or Board or any other Institution located outside Karnataka and should be residing outside the State of Karnataka as on 1st May of 2023.
-Provided that the candidate must undergo a Kannada Language Test conducted by KEA.
+• You or any of your parent's native languages should be Kannada, Tulu or Kodava.
+If either of the parents was domiciled in the state of Karnataka.
+You should have passed the qualifying examination from a University or Board or any other Institution located outside Karnataka and should be residing outside the State of Karnataka as of 1st May of 2023.
+Provided that the student must undergo a Kannada Language Test conducted by KEA.

 Yes